 Peer-Reviewed Articles and Book Chapters

-Meshack Owino and J. Mark Souther, “Curating Kisumu: Digital History, Academic Collaboration, and Public Engagement in an East African City,” History in Africa, forthcoming 2020
+Meshack Owino and J. Mark Souther, “‘Curating Kisumu’ and ‘Curating East Africa’: Academic Collaboration and Public Engagement in the Digital Age,” History in Africa, forthcoming summer 2020.

 “Jewish Suburbanization and Jewish Presence in the ‘City without Jews,'” in Cleveland Jews and the Making of a Midwestern Community, ed.
-Sean Martin and John J. Grabowski (New Brunswick, NJ: Rutgers University Press, forthcoming February 14, 2020).
+Sean Martin and John J. Grabowski (New Brunswick, NJ: Rutgers University Press, 2020), 162-182.

 “Making ‘The Garden City of the South’: Beautification, Preservation, and Downtown Planning in Augusta, Georgia.”
-Journal of Planning History, forthcoming online first fall 2019.
+Journal of Planning History, published online first Oct.
+3, 2019.
+Forthcoming in print.
+Read

 “‘The Best Things in Life Are Here’ in ‘The Mistake on the Lake’: Narratives of Decline and Renewal in Cleveland,” Journal of Urban History, 41 (November 2015): 1091-1117.
 Read